Are you searching for the best 25T BMX sprockets on the market?

 Moreover, it fits all BMX chains and comes with adapters for 19mm and 22mm spindles.
 Finally, the 25 T weighs 5 oz, which is pretty rad for a guard sprocket.

-GET YOURS8.
+GET YOUR KNOX SPROCKET NOW!8.
 Cinema Beta Guard Sprocket

 Honestly, the Cinema Beta Guard sprocket is, for me, one of the better-looking ones that you currently get on the market.